wnstlr/SMERF/README.md

 ## Link for data and results used for the paper

-The specific files in `data` and `outputs` directories that were used to generate our results in the paper are available [here](https://drive.google.com/drive/folders/1KzC3QrPYAri4Uyd6HVfoGbPRi3jdaGDO?usp=sharing).
+The specific files in `data` and `outputs` directories that were used to generate our results in the paper are available [here](https://drive.google.com/drive/folders/1E__OIsOqhV6wSkuRORLeaeFQhVZhohKP?usp=sharing).
+Unzip and place the contents in the respective directory to reproduce the results presented in the paper.